0xABADCAFE/php8-playground/README.md

 ## About

-A place for messing about with PHP8 to better understand it's theoretical and actual performance.
+A place for messing about with PHP8 to better understand its theoretical and actual performance.

 ## PHP Version
 ```